vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 21 / Monuments to the Dead in Ancient North India 437

-at the summit, and a cupola (an. ḍa or kumbha) from the centre of which rises a short pole (yas.t.i) supporting a single umbrella ‘disc’ in the form of a spheroidal vault, similar to the topmost element (us.n.īs.a) of the st¯upa itself.
+at the summit, and a cupola (an. ḍa or kumbha) from the centre of which rises a short pole (yas.t.i) supporting a single umbrella ‘disc’ in the form of a spheroidal vault, similar to the topmost element (us.n.īs.a) of the stūpa itself.
 92

 De Marco argues laboriously that we are here concerned with a sort of Buddhist memorial, but his argument is not entirely convincing.
 It seems to me that the structure as such is non-denominational.
-Aside from a general resemblance with a st¯upa, there are conspicuous resemblances with the aid. ¯uka structure of the VDhP: three receding platforms (bhadrapīt.has), admittedly the upper two circular (the ‘tambours’) and not square, on which stands an an. ḍa (the ‘cupola’), which, in another context, could also be interpreted as a liṅga-like (liṅgar¯upa) column; from this rises again a column or yas.t.i that is crowned by a spherical element, interpreted by de Marco as a (single) ‘umbrella’ (chattri).
-Note, not the triple umbrella usual for a Buddhist st¯upa.93
+Aside from a general resemblance with a stūpa, there are conspicuous resemblances with the aid. ūka structure of the VDhP: three receding platforms (bhadrapīt.has), admittedly the upper two circular (the ‘tambours’) and not square, on which stands an an. ḍa (the ‘cupola’), which, in another context, could also be interpreted as a liṅga-like (liṅgarūpa) column; from this rises again a column or yas.t.i that is crowned by a spherical element, interpreted by de Marco as a (single) ‘umbrella’ (chattri).
+Note, not the triple umbrella usual for a Buddhist stūpa.93

-Since Gustav Roth’s Symbolism of the St¯upa (Roth 1980), we may take it for certain that the author of the VDhP calqued his Hindu aid. ¯uka on a Buddhist example, but by doing this he elaborated on what must have been a monumen tal tradition that was common to all Indian religions, most pronounced within Buddhism, less in Jainism, and inconspicuous in the Hindu mainstream.
+Since Gustav Roth’s Symbolism of the Stūpa (Roth 1980), we may take it for certain that the author of the VDhP calqued his Hindu aid. ūka on a Buddhist example, but by doing this he elaborated on what must have been a monumen tal tradition that was common to all Indian religions, most pronounced within Buddhism, less in Jainism, and inconspicuous in the Hindu mainstream.

 It might be useful to draw a comparison here with the monument depicted in de Marco’s relief A-1, classified by him again as a type by itself (type 2: ‘square plan monuments’), which lacks the subterranean part of B-10, since the myth represented did not require its depiction (Plate 95).
 The śmaśāna scene of this relief makes it clear that it represents a funerary monument.
 94 It consists of,